Young people took on fossil fuels and won. What’s next?

 The lawsuit, she says, was simply asking elected leaders to do what they are supposed to do.

-And that, in many ways, is itself Montana-specific.
+And that, in many ways, is itself specific to Montana.
 The state is one of a handful, including Hawaii and Massachusetts, that has environmental protection written into its constitution.
-It reads: “The state and each person shall maintain and improve a clean and healthful environment in Montana for present and future generations,” and requiring the legislature to protect the “environmental life system” from depletion and degradation.
+It reads, “The state and each person shall maintain and improve a clean and healthful environment in Montana for present and future generations,” and it requires the legislature to protect the “environmental life system” from depletion and degradation.

 That constitutional requirement, reflective of the state’s long reverence for the outdoors, was the base of Judge Seeley’s decision.